Scărișoara Cave: Description

 The cave is located at an altitude of approximately 1150 m above sea level.
 It is 120 m deep and 720 m long.
 The entrance shaft, which is 60 m in diameter and 50 m in depth, gives access through metal stairs to a large chamber, the Great Hall, which is approximately 108 m long and 78 m wide.
 The Great Hall includes an ice cliff nearly 18 m tall, which overlooks a pool called the Pool of Ice.

 From the Great Hall, passages lead into several other named rooms: the Church, which features over 100 ice stalagmites, the Great Reservation, Coman Gallery to the left, and Little Reservation to the right.

 The ice within the cave has an estimated volume of 75000 m3 and in some places can be as thick as 20 m.
 The temperature is up to +1 °C in the summer and down to -7 °C in the winter.
-In the part for tourists the average temperature is around 0 °C. Bats live in the ice cave, as do small bugs (2–3 mm long) called Pholeuon prozerpinae glaciale.
-In the Big Reservation a Rupicapra skeleton was discovered.
+In the part for tourists the average temperature is around 0 °C. Bats live in the ice cave, as do small beetles (2–3 mm long) called Pholeuon prozerpinae glaciale.
+In the Big Reservation a skeleton of an alpine chamois was discovered.

+Cave formation

+The cave is part of the Ghețar–Ocoale–Dobrești karst system.
+It is composed of Upper Jurassic limestone, which lies monoclinally in a NW–SE direction, on the edge of the Ghețari–Ocoale karst plateau.
+Once, the water in the Ocoale Valley flowed entirely on the surface, but with the formation of the karst network (including Scărișoara Cave), streams and precipitation infiltrated underground.
+The water flowed to the surface through Pojarul Poliței Cave.
+As dissolution continued, the water descended into the Avenul din Șesuri Sinkhole, emerging on the surface at Izbucul Poliței Nature Reserve.
+The remaining dry void of Scărișoara, following the collapse of the entrance sinkhole, fills with ice during glaciations.